 Ultrasonic bonding or thermosonic bonding is another joining technology for the attachment of bumped components or flip chip parts directly on the substrate.
 Whereby the substrate is fixed and preheated.
 During the placement of the flip chip, the part is vibrated by the nozzle, which is stimulated by ultrasonic, and pressed with a controlled force onto the substrate.
 Through the heat which is generated locally by friction of the bumps on the pads, solid fusion joints arise.

-Conditions for this joining process are a solid building of the machine and the interaction of process parameters which have to be controlled and synchronized.
+Conditions for this joining process are a solid building of the machine and the interaction of process parameters which must be controlled and synchronized.
 These parameters include substrate temperature, ultrasonic power, bonding force per joint and process time.

 With Infotech machines, ultrasonic bonding can be executed reliably, professionally and if necessary, combined with other high quality process steps.